HTTP-Requests/anti-motd-scanner/README.md

 stack-same-ips: true
 ```

-Example with this setting off:
+Example with this setting off:<br>

-Blocked StatusRequest from 127.0.0.1
+Blocked StatusRequest from 127.0.0.1<br>

-Blocked StatusRequest from 127.0.0.1
+Blocked StatusRequest from 127.0.0.1<br>

-Blocked StatusRequest from 127.0.0.1
+Blocked StatusRequest from 127.0.0.1<br>

-Blocked StatusRequest from 127.0.0.1
+Blocked StatusRequest from 127.0.0.1<br>

-Blocked StatusRequest from 127.0.0.3
+Blocked StatusRequest from 127.0.0.3<br>

-Blocked StatusRequest from 127.0.0.1
+Blocked StatusRequest from 127.0.0.1<br>

-Blocked StatusRequest from 127.0.0.1
+Blocked StatusRequest from 127.0.0.1<br>

-Blocked StatusRequest from 127.0.0.2
+Blocked StatusRequest from 127.0.0.2<br>

-Example with this setting on:
+Example with this setting on:<br>

-Blocked StatusRequest from 127.0.0.1 (x3)
+Blocked StatusRequest from 127.0.0.1 (x3)<br>

-Blocked StatusRequest from 127.0.0.3
+Blocked StatusRequest from 127.0.0.3<br>

-Blocked StatusRequest from 127.0.0.1 (x2)
+Blocked StatusRequest from 127.0.0.1 (x2)<br>

-Blocked StatusRequest from 127.0.0.2
+Blocked StatusRequest from 127.0.0.2<br>